 A statement of work (SOW), in project management, is a document in which a contracting officer or chief procurement officer (CPO) specifies the objectives and deliverables for a particular project or service contract.
 An SOW is often included as part of a request for proposal (RFP), a document used to solicit sealed bids from potential vendors and service providers.

 Prospective contractors and service providers use the information an SOW provides to determine whether or not they can meet the objectives and deliverables for a particular project or service contract and would like to submit a proposal.
-A well-defined statement of work reduces the risk of misunderstanding and miscommunication and provides talking points that will help the customer and contractor eventually enter into a formal and legally binding agreement, based upon realistic expectations and outcomes, should they decide to work together.
-A statement of work is legally binding, but it is not the final, formal contract signed at the end of the contracting process.
-It can be thought of as the formal foundation of a final contract.

-Current | A statement of work (SOW), in project management, is a document in which a contracting officer or chief procurement officer (CPO) specifies the objectives and deliverables for a particular project or service contract.
-An SOW is often included as part of a request for proposal (RFP), a document used to solicit sealed bids from potential vendors and service providers.

-Prospective contractors and service providers use the information an SOW provides to determine whether or not they can meet the objectives and deliverables for a particular project or service contract and would like to submit a proposal.
-A well-defined statement of work reduces the risk of misunderstanding and miscommunication and provides talking points that will help the customer and contractor eventually enter into a formal and legally binding agreement, based upon realistic expectations and outcomes, should they decide to work together.
+A well-defined statement of work reduces the risk of misunderstanding or miscommunication.
+It also provides talking points that will help the customer and contractor eventually enter into a formal and legally binding agreement, based upon realistic expectations and outcomes, should they decide to work together.
 A statement of work is legally binding, but it is not the final, formal contract signed at the end of the contracting process.
 It can be thought of as the formal foundation of a final contract.